BioMoDeL/aesop/docs/alascan.rst

 structure by mutating single amino acids to alanine one residue at a time.
 In this manner, the method can predict those mutations that are predicted to significantly affect the free energy of association for a complex according to the thermodynamic cycle.
-For reference, please refer to [Kieslich2011-2]_ and [Gorham2011-2]_ as they present published result for the Barnase-Barstar test system.
+For reference, please refer to [Kieslich2011-2]_ and [Gorham2011-2]_ as they present published results for the Barnase-Barstar test system.

 .. currentmodule:: aesop
 .. autosummary::